ibbles/LearningUnreal/Texture Streaming.md

 # Texture Streaming Pool

 There is a set of video memory that holds these textures called the texture streaming pool.
-Unreal Engine uses the texel size and the world bounds (Of each rendered object?) to determine an appropriate texel to pixel ratio for each displayed texture.
+Unreal Engine uses the texel size and the world bounds (of each rendered object?) to determine an appropriate texel to pixel ratio for each displayed texture.
 (
 What is that target ratio?
 Can it be configured?